Upcoming Meet & Greets

-Our skating program, Keep Charlotte Rolling, is a weekly class that teaches the basics of roller skating: Stride, Stops, Recovery, Footwork, Jumps, and much, much more!
+Our skating program, Skate Charlotte, is a weekly class that teaches the basics of roller skating: Stride, Stops, Recovery, Footwork, Jumps, and much, much more!

 Whether you have previous skating experience, or putting on skates for the first time in your life, this class will get you skating into fitness through roller derby inspired skills and drills.

-If you are interested in playing roller derby with the Charlotte Roller Girls, this class is the first step in learning the fundamentals; once you have the basics down, you may join the league and begin attending our roller derby practices.
+If you are interested in playing roller derby with Charlotte Roller Derby, and you are 16 years or older, this class is the first step in learning the fundamentals; once you have the basics down, you may join the league and begin attending our roller derby practices.

 Interested in skating just for fun and fitness?
-Keep Charlotte Rolling is open to registered skaters on a drop-in basis, come skate with us as often as you’d like!
+Skate Charlotte is open to registered skaters on a drop-in basis, come skate with us as often as you’d like!

-Primary Health Insurance: ALL skaters are required to carry primary health insurance on an ongoing basis in order to be an active skater with CLTRG.
+ALL skaters are required to carry primary health insurance on an ongoing basis in order to be an active skater with CLTRD.

 Required Equipment: We recommend the Pro-Shop at Kate’s Skating Rink in Gastonia.
 See the “Helpful Links” section for additional suggestions.
 If you have questions about what kind of gear to buy, especially pads, please talk to any member of the league!